veyon/veyon/README.md

 ## What is Veyon?

-Veyon is a free and open source software for computer monitoring and classroom management supporting Windows and Linux.
-It enables teachers to view and control computer labs and interact with students.
-Veyon is available in many different languages and provides numerous features supporting teachers and administrators at their daily work:
+Veyon is a free and open source software for monitoring and controlling computers across multiple platforms.
+Veyon supports you in teaching in digital learning environments, performing virtual trainings or giving remote support.

+The following features are available in Veyon:

   * Overview: monitor all computers in one or multiple locations or classrooms
   * Remote access: view or control computers to watch and support users